FerrucciS/Free-to-Paid-Conversion-Rate/README.md

 As a starting point to applying and honing my skills in data analysis I have decided to undertake the project ["Calculating Free-to-Paid Conversion Rate with SQL Project"](https://365datascience.com/projects/calculating-free-to-paid-conversion-rate-with-sql/) provided by [365datascience](https://learn.365datascience.com).

-*In addition to the requirements of the project I further explored the data in tableau to provide a nice representation of...........
-I could also consider looking at the highest months of registering, perhaps pointing to student holidays and suggesting when to offer more discounts on subscriptions.*

 This is a demonstration of utilising tools such as:
 - SQL
 - Python
-- Tableau

 ## Problem Statement